 Phone: 1800 819 461

-This factsheet tells you what you need to consider when you decide to buy a cultural object.
+Before buying cultural property do your research.
+Buying legally is your way to make sure it’s above board.
+This fact sheet tells you what you need to consider when you decide to buy a cultural object.